 Thirdly be prepared to carb up!
 The food was really nice but the meals consisted of a lot of carbs including bread, pitta bread, potatoes and not too much fruit and veg.
 Saying that the hotel breakfasts were all good and offered a wide range of foods from pastries to fruit and yogurt to omelettes to salads etc etc.

 I hope all of this information will help you prepare for the trip, it is such a brilliant tour and I would 100% recommend it!

-To SEE my trip, check out my video here!
+To SEE my trip, check out my video!

 *All prices noted above are based on my trip in April 2017 and are subject to change*

-*This post was written by me and brought to you by Travel Talk Tours but all thoughts, opinions and ramblings are my own.*
+This post was written by me and brought to you by Travel Talk Tours but all thoughts and opinions are my own.